Mysterico/sentiment_analysis/README.md

 ※ Caution)

-This library does not support English or other languages yet.
+This library does not support other languages except English and Korean yet.
 However, we have a plan to support other languages includes English, Japanese, Chinese, and etc.

 ## Installation
 `pip install sentiment-analysis`